pfnet-research/BMI219-2017-DeepQSAR/commentary.md

 Q. Confirm that `predictor` defined above has two FC layers, `unit_num` units between two FC layers and `C` output units.

 Q. In the original paper, the authors used the MLP consists of up to three FC layers.
 Change the predictor from two-layer to three-layer and check how the final accuracy changes.
-Try other architectures.
+Try architectures other than MLP.

 Q. Why we should not add ReLu to the final FC layer?
 See what happens if we do that.